Adjective Clauses

 Which

-used for things and animals in subject or object position
+used for things and animals in subject or object

 Marike has a dog which follows her everywhere.